Descrout/c-hashmap/README.md

 assert(map->length == 3);

 // Override
-// This also will call the free_value callback for the old value. hm_set_value(map, "asd", alloc_str("PogChamp"));
+// This also will call the free_value callback for the overriden value. hm_set_value(map, "asd", alloc_str("PogChamp"));

 assert(map->length == 3);